typeworld/typeworld/Lib/typeworld/protocol/README.md

 `validTypeWorldUserAccountRequired`: The access to this subscription requires a valid Type.World user account connected to an app.

 `loginRequired`: The access to this subscription requires that the user logs into the publisher’s website again to authenticate themselves.
 Normally, this happens after a subscription’s secret key has been invalidated.
 The user will be taken to the publisher’s website defined at [EndpointResponse.loginURL](#user-content-class-endpointresponse-attribute-loginurl).
 After successful login, a button should be presented to the user to reconnect to the same subscription that they are trying to access.
 To identify the subscription, the link that the user will be taken to will carry a `subscriptionID` parameter with the subscriptionID as defined in the the subscription’s URL.

+`unknownInstallation`: This font installation (combination of app instance and user credentials) is unknown.
+The response with this error message is crucial to remote de-authorization of app instances.
+When a user de-authorizes an entire app instance’s worth of font installations, such as when a computer got bricked and re-installed or is lost, the success of the remote de-authorization process is judged by either `success` responses (app actually had this font installed and its deletion has been recorded) or `unknownInstallation` responses (app didn’t have this font installed).
+All other reponses count as errors in the remote de-authorization process.